KingsleyAmankwah/home-finder/README.md

 # Home Finder

-Discover and Launch Homes/Houses for sale or rent.
+Discover and Launch Homes / Houses for sale or rent.
 This project is a React / Firebase V9

 ## Usage